Learn industry-standard software

 From world-class game development studios in Australia to the excitement of launching your own indie studio, to helping brands across a variety of sectors navigate gamification to engage with their customers.
 You could find yourself creating the next viral hit for people to play on the train to work!

-Learn how to use storytelling elements such as plot and character to make engaging films and games.
+In this subject, students will learn how to use storytelling elements such as plot and character to make engaging films and games.
 Students will learn the steps of developing an idea to a point that it can be produced.
 These steps include development of logline, treatment, script, storyboard and animatic.
 Students will also discuss interactive digital storytelling and the opportunities different types of media can offer.